atoti/notebooks/notebooks/wildfire-prediction/READ-ME.md

 This project presents how to use machine learning to predict wildfires.

-The analysis we conduce in this project is based on a previous one that aimed at understanding how wildfires impact everything from air quality to solar irradiance in California.
+The analysis we conduct in this project is based on a previous one that aimed at understanding how wildfires impact everything from air quality to solar irradiance in California.

 Check out [this article](https://www.atoti.io/articles/california-wildfires-and-solar-irradiance) to know more about wildfires in California.